Get Started for SQL Server

 .UseSqlServer();

-For the users prior the version 1.13.0, use the bootstrapper code below.
+For versions prior to 1.13.0, use the bootstrapper below.

 RepoDb.SqlServerBootstrap.Initialize();

-If you are to work with bulk operations (BulkDelete, BulkInsert, BulkMerge and BulkUpdate), then install the RepoDb.SqlServer.BulkOperations package.
+To use bulk operations (BulkDelete, BulkInsert, BulkMerge and BulkUpdate), install the RepoDb.SqlServer.BulkOperations package.

 > Install-Package RepoDb.SqlServer.BulkOperations